DominatorVbN/TranslucentWindowStyle/README.md

    https://github.com/DominatorVbN/TranslucentWindowBackgroundStyle
    ```

-   Replace "your-username" with your GitHub username or the URL of your forked repository.
+   Replace "your-username" with your GitHub username or the URL of your forked repository if you want to used the foked version in your app.

 4. Choose the version or branch of the package that you want to install.